 Wednesday: Acts 3,1-19; Luke 24, 13-35

 Saturday Acts 4, 13-21 Mark 16,9-15

 The gospel readings this week recall the Easter appearances of Jesus to his disciples.
-The Acts of the Apostles, which continues St. Luke’s Gospel, is an important reading in the Easter season because it describes how, under the guidance of the Holy Spirit, the first witnesses gave their testimony and were received.
-Acts describes the beginnings of our church and also offers insight into how our church develops today.
+The Acts of the Apostles, the continuation of St. Luke’s Gospel and an important reading in the Easter season, describes how the first witnesses guided by the Holy Spirit, gave testimony and were received.
+Luke describes the beginnings of our church and also offers an insight into our church today.

 In our readings from Acts on Monday, the witnesses begin to speak.
 Peter is the first.
 Just as it was with Jesus, his words are accompanied by a sign from God.
 The crippled man, a temple regular whom everyone knows, is cured by Peter and John as they come to the temple to pray.
 He becomes one of those who follow Peter and listen to him.
 He will be a sign that’s contradicted.
 The temple leaders refuse to credit him as a sign.
 (Acts, Wednesday to Friday)

 From its beginnings in Jerusalem the church gradually spreads into the Roman world, incorporating gentiles, non-Jews, and eventually reaching Rome itself.
-It will depend on believers in the Risen Christ who give their testimony and signs that accompany their witness.
-Its early growth described in the Acts of the Apostles can help us understand its growth in our time.
+Believers in the Risen Christ who give their testimony and signs that accompany their witness cause its growth.